begumsen/FaceAnswerBgm/README.md

  ```bash
   pod install
 ```
-Important: From now on, always use the .xcworkspace file to open your project.
+IMPORTANT: From now on, always use the .xcworkspace file to open your project.